NexPlayer/Android-SDK/MediaDRM.md

 **Retrieving stored content from cache files**

-To play stored MediaDRM files, you should register a retrieve callback function and recover a DRM session via KeyID.
+To play stored MediaDrm files, you should register a retrieve callback function and recover a DRM session via KeyID.

 1. Register an HTTP Retrieve callback: